markd/markd/README.md

  - dexie (for indexDB)

 ## About
-markit is made by the people of devcord
+markd is made by the people of devcord
 [@redxtech], [@lostdesign], [@Dragory], & [@bdbch]

 [@redxtech]: https://github.com/redxtech